jamie-taylor-rjj/Podcast-FAQs/show-specifics/dotnetcore.md

 (please forgive the impersonal nature of the previous sentence)

-As such, we will often "play dumb" with the specific subject matter or try to relate it to a metaphor or some other technology.
+As such, we will often ask questions which may seem either leading, rather trivial about the subject matter, or try to relate it to a metaphor or some other technology.
 In this respect, we are attempting to represent the audience, who may or may not have heard of the technology or field that you are representing.

 We will send over a podcast episode planning document, which wil contain a number of questions and topics for the recording.
 An example set of questions would be: